Steven Grinspoon

 Steven Grinspoon is an American physician and a professor of medicine at Harvard Medical School.
 His work investigates the neuroendocrine regulation of body composition and the physiological consequences of fat distribution on cardiovascular disease and inflammation.
 In 2015, he became the principal investigator of the NIH-funded Nutrition Obesity Research Center at Harvard.

 Early life

 Steven Grinspoon is the son of Eileen and Harold Grinspoon, a real estate developer.
 He graduated from Cornell University in 1983 and attended the University of Rochester School of Medicine, graduating in 1988.
-He completed his medical residency and served as chief resident at Columbia Presbyterian from 1988 to 1992, and then completed his endocrinology fellowship at Massachusetts General Hospital from 1992 to 1995.
+He completed his medical residency and was chief resident at Columbia Presbyterian from 1988 to 1992, and then completed his endocrinology fellowship at Massachusetts General Hospital from 1992 to 1995.

 Career

 Grinspoon is chief of the Massachusetts General Hospital’s (MGH) Metabolism Unit, and Director of the Nutrition and Obesity Research Center at Harvard.
 He is the MGH Endowed Chair in Neuroendocrinology and Metabolism.

 In 2003, he was elected to the American Society for Clinical Investigation.
 In 2016, he received the Gerald D. Aurbach Laureate Award for Outstanding Translational Research from the Endocrine Society.